nwalzer/ComputerGraphics/FinalProjectPart2/README.txt

         Pressing 'm' enables Gouraud shading
     'n':
         Pressing 'n' enables flat shading
+    'a':
+        Pressing 'a' toggles shadows
+    'd':
+        Pressing 'd' toggles refraction
+    'c':
+        Pressing 'c' toggles reflection
+    'b':
+        Pressing 'b' toggles textures

 Extra Features:
-    Adjust lighting direction:
-        w, a, s, d, q, e adjust the lighting in the given direction (w = up, a = left, s = down, d = right, q = closer, e = deeper) 'v':
+    'v':
         Pressing 'v' toggles the sinusoid y-axis translation of the objects in the third level hierarchy
-    'b':
+    'x':
-        Pressing 'b' toggles whether bounding boxes are drawn around each cube and sphere File upload:
+        Pressing 'x' toggles whether bounding boxes are drawn around each cube and sphere File upload:
-        You can upload any of the .ply files from project 2 and it will take the place of the final piece of the 3rd level hierarchy.
+        You can upload any of the .ply files from project 2 and it will take the place of the final piece of the 3rd level hierarchy '+':
+        Pressing '+' increases the frequency of tiling the wall and floor textures '-':
+        Pressing '-' decreases the frequency of tiling the wall and floor textures